-Are you a homeowner in a drive-away destination with lots of vacation rentals?
+Are you a homeowner in a popular tourist destination with lots of vacation rentals?
 Choose Vrbo.
 Do you have an apartment in a city?
 Airbnb is probably your best option.
 Is your rental unique, like a tree house or a houseboat?
 Consider a specialized site like Glamping Hub.
 Each Vacasa house appears on several channels, depending on its location and appeal.

 You want to work with an agent who has the local experience and knowledge of vacation rentals to help you buy a vacation home with a good capitalization rate in a large market.
 Your enthusiasm for owning your own vacation home can fade away when you realize the risk involved and the expenses associated with owning some properties.
 Although buying a timeshare usually much cheaper than buying your own vacation property, it can be difficult to sell it if you don't want it anymore.
 Your vacation home is considered a real estate business if it is rented for at least 2 weeks a year or more for tax purposes.

 Demand for your vacation home can change based on weather, market patterns, local events, and regional competition.
 When you buy a vacation home and decide to rent it, it's possible to create a new short-term rental income stream.
 If you buy one for personal use, you may feel like you are wasting your money when you don't use it or if you want to go on vacation somewhere else.
-So, here are a few things that every prospective vacation rental buyer should know before making an offer and starting the process of buying a vacation rental property.
+So, here are some things that every prospective vacation rental buyer should know before making an offer and starting the process of buying a vacation rental property.